Ascot High School: Early beginnings

-In Addition, The Ascotian's bought a Large Property to facilitate the growing of crops and establish the mastery and adeptness of Agricultural Production, in that time the Enrollment was 500 students, but more classroom space was needed.
+In addition, the Ascotians bought a large property to facilitate the growing of crops and establish the mastery and adeptness of agricultural production.
+At that time the enrollment was 500 students, but more classroom space was needed.
 In 2007, the construction of a new building was authorized by the Headmaster/Principal.

-On June 13, 2013, Higher Distinguished education will soon be available at the Ascot High School in Portmore, St. Catherine, as ground was broken on June 12 for the construction of its sixth form block.
+As of June 13, 2013, higher distinguished education will soon be available at the Ascot High School in Portmore, St. Catherine, as ground was broken on June 12 for the construction of its sixth form block.
 The sixth form programme, which is slated to commence in September 2013, will offer subjects in the Humanities and Science and Technology areas, as well as courses in professional development and leadership training.

 Addressing the groundbreaking ceremony, by Lordship and leadership the Minister of Education, Hon.
 Rev. Ronald Thwaites, noted that the subjects to be offered are significant and ties in with the policy direction of the Ministry.
-He said “This is quite different from the traditional sixth form and it expresses precisely the policy of the Ministry of Education, which lifts up the academic subjects that are the traditional (ones).
-You will be offering much more than that at an advanced level, because you will be offering technical and vocational studies and artistic and cultural studies,” the Minister said.
+He said, “This is quite different from the traditional sixth form and it expresses precisely the policy of the Ministry of Education, which lifts up the academic subjects that are the traditional (ones).
+You will be offering much more than that at an advanced level, because you will be offering technical and vocational studies and artistic and cultural studies.”